ramyaperi/Devops-Kubetes-learning/README.md

 That's about it!
 When working with kubernetes, you may need to install some other libraries, but these instructions will set you up with an environment that can build and deploy Docker containers.

+3.logging changes
+logging chnages are done and the output is saved in project-ml-microservice-kubernetes/docker_out.txt

+4.Upload the Docker Image
+run the file
+./upload_docker.sh

+5.Configure Kubernetes to Run Locally started minikube

+6: Deploy with Kubernetes and Save Output Logs run the file
+./run_kubernetes.sh

+7. stop the cluster
+minikube stop

+8: CircleCI Integration
+configure and run circle ci integration